I discussed a bit before about how there's some items that you do not need to pack in your hospital bag when it comes time to have a baby.

 Take every single one that the hospital offers you and then supplement with the overnight style ones available to you at the store.

 They're actually the kind used for hemorrhoids but are AWESOME when you line a few in your panties.
-Hello, sweet relief.

 Nasal Sucker Thingy/Medical Supplies:

 You know that weird looking bulbous thing with the long tube on the end for sucking the snot out of your baby's nose?

 We only had to use ours a few times during Melanie's babyhood but, every time, I was grateful to have brought it home.

 I lived in mine at the hospital (I don't know what the deal is with postpartum but my feet were like ICE and my balance sucked, too).

 I ended up wearing them at night during those first sleep deprived weeks because I felt safer walking around holding the baby while I was sleep-numbed.

-Yes, some hospitals give away car seats.
-Even if you already have one – take it.
-You may like it better.
-Or you can see about donating it to a local shelter or women's home where it will be highly appreciated.
+If you end up not needing it, you can donate it to a local shelter or women's home where it will be highly appreciated.

-Our hospital didn't let us have the one that Melanie used while there (which SUCKED because it was literally the only swaddle she liked and we couldn't remember the brand to try and find it again).
+Our hospital didn't let us have the one that Melanie used while there (which SUCKED because it was literally the only swaddle she liked and we couldn't remember the brand to find it again).

 Make sure someone shows you how to use it before you go so you're not struggling in the middle of the night while sobbing because you cannot figure out the stupid thing and OMGBABYSTOPCRYINGI'MTRYINGI'MREALLYTRYING.
-Ahem, coughcoughMEcoughcough.